-Montessori education is a scientific method of education developed by Dr. Maria Montessori over one hundred years ago.
-The method is based the belief that children have a natural love for learning, and deserve respect.
+Montessori education is a scientific method of education developed by Dr. Maria Montessori.
+The method is based on the belief that children have a natural love for learning and deserve respect.
 Through observation, Dr. Montessori identified four stages of childhood development, as well as psychological characteristics unique to each stage.
 Using this information, she created educational environments that corresponded to the spontaneous process of learning evident at each plane of development.

 Montessori environments are based on the following key principles:

 Beautiful and orderly, the prepared environment is designed specifically for children to work independently with a range of hands-on, experiential learning materials.
 A Montessori-trained adult serves as a guide, following and challenging the child in his or her academic development.

 Children are free to move about the classroom, and free to choose the work they desire, so long as they are respectful to each other and the classroom materials.
 Children are free to repeat work at any time, creating the opportunity for mastery.
 The child understands that not working is not an option in a Montessori environment.